PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 DataLab 1, Goal(s):

+- [ ] Demonstrate foundational knowledge and understanding of the theories, principles, methods, and techniques related to the subfield of object detection by summarizing, and critically evaluating some of its seminal works.
 - [ ] Identify, evaluate, and integrate relevant information on DL methods from a variety of sources to solve an object detection task
 - [ ] Validate the installation of your chosen algorithm/toolbox/etc. by performing inference on a single image using a pre-trained object detection model